Traffic Cardinal Traffic Cardinal wrote 22.04.2024

 These options provide flexibility for streamers to access their earnings according to their preferences and location.

-Guidance for New Streamers on Twitch
+Tips for Getting Started on Twitch

 Beginning as a new streamer can be challenging and it may take a few months to start earning.
 Reaching the initial 50+ subscribers required for monetization is a common hurdle, so patience is key, with income typically starting to flow after 3-6 months.